usememos/memos/README.md

 ## Contribute

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated. 🥰
+Any contributions that you make are greatly appreciated. 🥰

 Learn more about contributing in [development guide](./docs/development.md).